TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UpdateReferenceIndex/Index.rst

 .. tip::

-   Use `referenceindex:update 2> /dev/null` to suppress the output of the symfony progressbar to stderr (e.g. when the command is executed by a cronjob).
+   Use `referenceindex:update 2> /dev/null` to suppress the progress output
+   (e.g. when the command is executed by a cronjob).

 Without Command Line